Doghouse-Mike/my-notes/content/SWRPG/SWRPG Session 11.md

 Into the tunnels, not a lot of light

-Boring.
  Scene swipe to us in the sewer.
 Mouth's nice n sealed in.
 His constant whistling is annoying.
 Sewer's stink.
 Backacks on.
 There are some stairs that'll pop us out within the cordon.

 Once we're out either dodge patrols and/or speak to droids to get in the tradesmen's entrance.

 	At the *inner* cordon now

 Snowy convinced the droids watching the cordon that we were here to perform a QA on the medical containment.